diggahdee/diggahdee.github.io/_posts/blog-dig-in/2021-12-04-love-jesus-follow-god.md

 The following day i was blessed to enjoy Thanksgiving with my extended family, where once again the subject came up, and just as on the live debate i saw a lot of the same responses.
 A stong conviction on how each felt, but no simple statement or elevator speach that made their belief clear or easily sharable with another.
 I say all this to say this thought has been plaguing me for days...
 Uh, well actually a week now.

 That brings me to this morning.
-While i still do not have that elevator speach that I believe is out their.
+While i still do not have that elevator speach that I believe is out there.
 I was awoken.
 Yes, awoken.
 By the thought, "**Where does the Bible say to love Jesus and follow God?**"

 {% include disclaimer.html %}